lina-roether/niji/docs/src/modules/hyprland.md

 # Can be either "background", "surface", "primary" or "secondary".
 # This value determines which theme color is used for focused window borders.
 focused_color = "surface"

+# Suppress the warning that is displayed when the generated config file hasn't been sourced
+suppress_not_sourced_warning = false
 ```